cenkrn/CenkOran_Infonal/README.md

 Firstly, i want to thank to Infonal company because they provide me to new challange that was unknown area for me so i had a new capability about automation tools this way.
-Only writings, prototypes and videos make me to take a level to wrote complex automated test cases.
+Only writings, prototypes and videos made me to took a level to wrote complex automated test cases.

 The project includes two test cases ;